Sonny Douglas Gray

-Sonny Gray was a first-round pick in 2011.
+Sonny Gray was a first-round pick in the 2011 amateur draft.

 Gray was a two-sport star in high school.
 He hit .518 as a senior while fanning 78 in 35 innings and posting a 4-0, 0.79 record.
 He also was the quarterback in football, taking his team to two state titles.
 He played in the AFLAC All-American game.
 Baseball America ranked him as the #52 prospect entering the 2008 amateur draft.
 Due to a strong college commitment, he fell to the 27th round before the Chicago Cubs picked him.
 He did not sign.